| Code | CSB-EP026691MO |

 Recombinant Mouse Zinc finger protein 346 (Znf346) is produced in E.coli and includes the complete expression region spanning amino acids 1-294.
 The protein carries an N-terminal 6xHis-SUMO tag, which appears to improve both purification efficiency and overall stability.
 SDS-PAGE analysis confirms purity levels exceeding 90%, making it well-suited for detailed research applications.
 This product is designed exclusively for research purposes and should not be used for human or clinical applications.

-Zinc finger protein 346 (Znf346) belongs to the zinc finger protein family, a group recognized for their DNA binding capabilities and roles in transcription regulation.
+Zinc finger protein 346 (Znf346) belongs to the zinc finger protein family, a group recognized for its DNA-binding capabilities and roles in transcription regulation.
 Znf346 participates in several cellular processes, including gene expression control and RNA binding, which may explain its growing importance in studies focused on gene regulation and cellular signaling networks.
 This protein seems particularly useful for researchers trying to understand how transcriptional control actually works.

 Potential Applications